wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/agent-upgrade_agent.rst

 This configuration section only needs to be defined in order to change the default values.

-.. note:: It is also necessary to include agent-upgrade configuration in the manager side, check :ref:`here <reference_ossec_agent_upgrade_manager>`.
+.. note:: It is also necessary to include agent-upgrade configuration on the manager side, check :ref:`here <reference_ossec_agent_upgrade_manager>`.

 Options
 -------